 “I guess the Beatles still sell,” I joke.

 “It’s better than if they died.
 Don’t sell yourself short.
 You made it happen.
 The family human interest factor is killer.”

 My only regret is I had planned to surprise Jack and the gang at Harvard for the football weekend.
 My Times deadline means I’ll show up on Saturday, not Friday night at the Ritz.
 What a sacrifice.
 PJ has a lot of editing to do on the flowery article I give to him as a first draft.
 I go along with all his edits, just to get out of there.
 It still means working late into Friday night.
-Once it had been couriered to the Times, he takes me to dinner.
-We go to Elaine’s, where I see Woody Allen eating with either Mia Farrow or a really young asian girl.
+Once it has been couriered to the Times, he takes me to dinner.
+We go to Elaine’s on the Upper Eastside, where I see Woody Allen eating with either Mia Farrow or a really young asian girl.
 Thinking about ‘Annie Hall’ excites me knowing I’ll soon be back in Hollywood.